CemBirbiri/2022-internship-Topological-data-analysis-of-human-brain/README.md

 This group(n=282) consists of patients with mixed age i.e. both [22-30] and [31+].
 There are 23 clinical features specific to this group with only one variable that is unique :
 Executive Function/ Cognitive Flexibility

+We found following results that are parallel with literature:
+1. Total and subcortical gray matter volume decrease with age
+2. Cognitive performance of humans decrease with age (Working Memory, Language/Vocabulary comprehension, Fluid Intelligence, Executive Function/Cognitive Flexibility)
+3. Surface Area in Orbito-frontal Cortices decrease when people get old.
+4. Lateral-frontal Cortical thickness decrease with age
+5. Total Cortical White Matter Volume decrease with age
+6. Supratentorial volume reduces with age
+7. Rostral-anterior-cingulate Avg Thickness decrease with age(BONUS)

+The detailed explanation of this research can be found in Internship_report_for_publication_Neursy.pdf